(formerly Terms and Conditions)

 How we will tell you about changes to the contract once you are on your course

-For major changes, the Taught Programme Office (TPO) or Programme Lead will notify you of these changes normally through the Virtual Learning Environment - Blackboard Learn (BBL) or via email, and in some instances this may also be formally in writing by providing you with as much notice as is in our view as soon as possible, and in any event, generally no later than one terms notice before we are due to make the relevant change.
+For major changes, the Taught Programme Office (TPO) or Programme Lead will notify you of these changes normally through the Virtual Learning Environment - Brightspace (previously Blackboard Learn BBL) or via email, and in some instances this may also be formally in writing by providing you with as much notice as is in our view as soon as possible, and in any event, generally no later than one terms notice before we are due to make the relevant change.

 Student Protection Plan